 If you want to give your plants an extra boost apply a well-balanced general purpose houseplant.
 A soluble version is easily incorporated into your watering routine.
 Alternatively why not try making your own liquid plant feed?

 Feed the plant every 2 weeks from spring until fall.
 During the fall and winter months reduce feeding to once a month.
+You can use a half strength water-soluble formula or a bloom formula houseplant fertilizer.
+It should be a 20-10-20 or a 20-20-20 fertilizer.

 A compact plant, the Christmas cactus doesn’t require regular pruning.
 Older plants may become leggy or congested.
 To ease this remove some of the tips.
 Pruning away older or damaged leaves will also encourage the plant to produce fresh, healthy growth.